Introduction to Research Administration and Management Certificate

 Regulatory Compliance

-This topic area covers the regulatory requirements for the institution and the researcher to conduct research including: conflict of interest; human subjects and animal subjects; Responsible Conduct of Research training requirements; and environmental health and safety.
+This topic area covers the regulatory requirements for the institution and the researcher to conduct research including: conflict of interest; export control; human subjects and animal subjects; Responsible Conduct of Research training requirements; and environmental health and safety.

 Examples of sessions that would meet this requirement include introductory sessions on the role of the IRB and the IACUC in human and animal subjects, the regulatory agencies that oversee the conduct of this research, introductory sessions on conflict of interest, conflict of interest disclosures and training, identifying research misconduct, biosafety, radiation safety and other environmental health and safety topics.